SecureCode: A Production-Grade Multi-Turn Dataset for Training Security-Aware Code Generation Models: Dataset Design

 \textbf{P3: Dual Implementation Pattern.} Every example provides vulnerable and secure implementations of the same functionality.
-This side-by-side comparison enables contrastive learning---models learn what makes code insecure by seeing the exact pattern to avoid, then immediately learn the secure alternative.
+This side-by-side comparison enables contrastive learning---models learn what makes code insecure by seeing the exact pattern to avoid, then immediately learn the secure alternative with 5+ layered defenses.